Nano Banana: What it is and how Google's model works

 Do I have to select the model manually?

-No. The selection is Automatic when you perform image generation or editing functions in Gemini.
+No. The selection is automatic when you perform image generation or editing functions in Gemini.

 dream studio

-Related article:
+Related articles:

 DreamStudio: What it is and how to create images with artificial intelligence